The Ultimate Guide to Cabinet Refacing vs Painting Cost

 How to Choose the Right Option for Your Kitchen

-Armed with the insights on cabinet refacing and painting, you’re now in a better position to decide, considering your kitchen cabinets’ condition, your budget, and your anticipated outcomes.
-Assess the state of your cabinets and consider whether a minor update like painting would suffice or if a more extensive transformation through refacing is warranted.
+Armed with the insights on cabinet refacing and painting, you're now in a better position to make an informed decision.
+Consider the current state of your kitchen cabinets, your budget, and the desired outcome.
+Carefully assess whether a simple paint job would suffice or if a more extensive refacing project is warranted.

 Assessing Your Kitchen Cabinets' Condition